The Two RV Gypsies: Full-Time RVers

 fall foliage at Raymondskill Falls

-Some of the terrain was a little difficult but most of the hike was easy, especially compared to Bushkill Falls.
-(To see photos of Bushkill Falls, use the TOC button above, then choose the Waterfalls button.)
+Below: Some of the terrain was a little difficult but most of the hike was easy, especially compared to Bushkill Falls.
+(To see photos of Bushkill Falls, use the TOC button at the bottom of most pages, including this one, then choose the Waterfalls button.)

 rocky stairs at Raymondskill Falls